-Information obtained through informal interview with AECS staff, during the fifth visit to AECS on 29 November 2011.
-Monitors spoke to the security service heads on duty who said that in the event of dismissal, they would be required to return the keys to the apartments where they reside with their families, as they can use them only while employed at AECS.
-They did not state other conditions that would deprive them of the right to apartments.

-would lose the roof over their heads, while their earnings do not provide them with the opportunity to otherwise resolve the housing problem.
+484 Information obtained through informal interview with AECS staff, during the fifth visit to AECS on 29 November 2011.
+Monitors spoke to the security service heads on duty who said that in the event of dismissal, they would be required to return the keys to the apartments where they reside with their families, as they can use them only while they would lose the roof over their heads, while their earnings do not provide them with the opportunity to otherwise resolve the housing problem.
 Therefore, they are subject to manipulation and accept the denial of daily, weekly and annual leave, sick leave, overtime compensation, etc.